hrudham/Mixxx-Pioneer-DDJ-SR/README.md

     - Play / pause
 	- High, mid and low EQ dials
 	- Cue button
-	- Sync button (although this works differently than in Serato)
+	- Sync button (although this works differently than in Serato; still to be fixed)
 	- Performance Pads
 		- Hot Cues
+		- Rolls
 - Jog Wheels
-    - Scratch
+    - Scratching
-	- Pitch Bend
+	- Pitch Bending

-## Whats missing?
+## What's missing?

-- Button LEDs
+- Button LEDs in most places
 - Most of the Performance Pads
 - Filter
 - Effects
+- Slip
 - A whole lot more stuff.
 Be patient; I am working on these :-)
 - Decks 3 and 4